guacamoledragon/throw-voice/src/site/self-hosting.md

 # Self-hosting

+!> These instructions are out of date, will be updating as soon as possible!

 The main motivation for forking the project was to allow any Discord Guild owner to be able to host their own instance of this bot.
 In order to be able to do that, a bit of configuration is necessary, however, here's nothing special about this bot, it can be self-hosted without any issues in one of the following ways.